zhaoyang0666/Event-Agenda/README.md

 Microsoft is coming back to Beijing this November for another exciting developer event!
 This two-day event will be packed with both introductory and deep-dive sessions across the Microsoft 365 and SQL Server platform.

-Attend a range of sessions with highlights such as:

-- Custom AI solutions with Azure Databricks
-- Microsoft Graph 101 and Roadmap Updates
-- Development with SharePoint Framework (SPFx)
-- Bot Development with Microsoft Teams

 Event Details:

 **What:** Microsoft 365 DevDays